-What are the business rate relief changes for 2024-2025?
+What are the Business Rate Relief Changes for 2024-2025?

 Attention business owners!
-In this article, we will cover the changes that were made to business rates in for the FY24/25.
+In this article, we will cover the changes that were made to business rates for the FY24/25.

 3 minutes

 Attention business owners!
-In this article, we will cover the changes that were made to business rates in for the FY24/25.
+In this article, we will cover the changes that were made to business rates for the FY24/25.

 Industries which experienced a change/continuation in their Business Rates include:

 • Retail hospitality and leisure relief continues in 24/25 at a rate of 75% relief (up to £110k per business).
-Meaning business owners within these sectors will receive a 75% reduction on their Business Rates bill
+Meaning business owners within these sectors will receive a 75% reduction on their Business Rates bill.

-• Film studio relief, eligible film studios will receive £470m over the next 10 years as a 40% reduction on their gross Business Rates
+• Film studio relief, eligible film studios will receive £470m over the next 10 years as a 40% reduction on their gross Business Rates.

 • Empty property relief – properties will now be required to be occupied for a period of 13 weeks before they can be considered for additional empty rates relief.